 Red Rock Canyon Cost

-One-day passes for cars/trucks cost $15 per vehicle, motorcycles are $10, and bike/pedestrian passes are $5.
+One-day passes for cars/trucks cost $20 per vehicle and motorcycles are $10.

-Save yourself some time and book your desired entry timeslot in advance, here.
+Save yourself some time and book your desired entry timeslot in advance.

 How to get from Red Rock Canyon from the Las Vegas Strip